khushboo545567/Test-App/README.md

 # Testify

-**Testify** is a full-stack online testing platform that helps educators create and manage multiple tests.It prevents copy-paste and tab switching during exams and sends results instantly to users via email.
+Testify is a full-stack online testing platform that helps educators create and manage multiple tests.
+It prevents copy-paste and tab switching during exams and sends results instantly to users via email.

 ---

 ## Project Overview